zenorocha/liferay-learn/docs/commerce/2.x/en/user-guide/catalog/creating-a-virtual-product.md

 # Creating a Virtual Product

-A Virtual Product is a non-tangible product that can be downloaded or have a specified duration.
+A Virtual Product is a non-tangible product that can be downloaded.
 Examples include a music file, a video, or an electronic publication.
-Virtual products could also include warranties and service contracts.
+In some cases, a virtual product is defined by a set duration.
+These virtual products could also include warranties and service contracts.
 Virtual products may be sold individually or as part of a Grouped Product.

 ## Roadmap